 Chairman of the Board of County Commissioners: In the future, we will design procedures to help ensure the accuracy of the SEFA.
 We will also implement procedures to ensure FEMA expenditures are reported in the correct year.
+Additionally, we will design procedures to ensure the SEFA report is completed and filed in a timely manner.

+Criteria: 2 CFR 200, Subpart F, $\S$ .510(a)(b) reads as follows:

+Subpart F-Audit requirements

+§ .510 Financial statements
-Criteria: 2 CFR 200, Subpart F, §\\\\.510(a)(b) reads as follows: Subpart F-Audit requirements §\\\\.510 Financial statements The auditee must: a) Prepare financial statements that reflect its financial position, results of operations or changes in net assets, and, where appropriate, cash flows for the fiscal year audited.
-The financial statements must be for the same organizational unit and fiscal year that is chosen to meet the requirements of this part.

-(b) Prepare a schedule of expenditures of Federal awards for the period covered by the auditee's financial statements which must include the total Federal awards expended as determined in accordance with § 200.502 Basis for determining Federal awards expended.
+The auditee must:

+- a) Prepare financial statements that reflect its financial position, results of operations or changes in net assets, and, where appropriate, cash flows for the fiscal year audited.
+The financial statements must be for the same organizational unit and fiscal year that is chosen to meet the requirements of this part. - (b) Prepare a schedule of expenditures of Federal awards for the period covered by the auditee's financial statements which must include the total Federal awards expended as determined in accordance with § 200.502 Basis for determining Federal awards expended.